 Critical Compliance Considerations

-- ERISA Fiduciary Duty: Employers must prudently select and monitor wellness program vendors, ensuring the program operates for the exclusive benefit of participants and beneficiaries.
+- ERISA Fiduciary Duty: Employers have to pick vendors prudently and ensure the program benefits participants and beneficiaries.

 Best Practices for Maximizing Impact